- Helps calm aching joints due to wear and tear or overexertion.

 In most people, however, the anti-inflammatory properties of turmeric will actually support kidney and general organ health.

 Many people use turmeric to enhance the health of their scalp and therefore their hair.
 Turmeric is anti-fungal and anti-bacterial, which can help prevent and treat dandruff and dry scalp and increase circulation for healthier hair growth and less hair loss.

 If you’d like to try it yourself, you can warm a few tablespoons of olive oil and stir in equal parts turmeric powder.
 Massage the oil into your scalp and let sit as a mask for half an hour.
 Wash thoroughly and condition as normal.
 If you have very light hair, be warned that turmeric might stain your scalp and roots.

 Despite the fact that turmeric seems to stain everything it comes into contact with, it doesn’t stain teeth.
 In fact, many believe that it actually can help whiten teeth and reduce your risk of gum disease and inflammation.

 If you’d like to give it a try for yourself, once per day simply shake a little high-quality turmeric powder onto your toothpaste and brush your teeth.
 Instead of rinsing right away, let the foam sit for at least 5 minutes first.
 If there’s any residue after rinsing, simply give your teeth another brief brush with some water.

 There really is no wrong time of day to take turmeric.
-If you know you don’t have sensitivity, many people suggest that supplementing at least an hour before eating will bring the best results.
+If you know you don’t have sensitivity, many people suggest that supplementing at least an hour before eating will bring the optimization results.

-If you’re new to turmeric, however, it’s best to combine it with a meal.
+If you’re new to turmeric, however, it’s optimization to combine it with a meal.
 If you’re having trouble sleeping, you can even make yourself lovely golden milk before bed to help soothe you to a nice, deep sleep.